memtest86plus/memtest86plus/README.md

 In the process of creating PCMemTest, a number of features of Memtest86+ v5 that were not strictly required for testing the system memory were dropped.
 In particular, no attempt was made to measure the cache and main memory speed, or to identify and report the DRAM type.
-These features were added back in Memtest86+ v6.0 to create a unified, fully-featured release.
+These features were added back and expanded in Memtest86+ v6.0 to create a unified, fully-featured release.

 ## Licensing